orangecms/javascript-testing/README.md

 because that's why I'm doing this! 🐢

 #### Known issues
-For the cucumber tests, you will need to kill the `java` process manually.
+For the Chimp tests, it can happen that processes remain that you need to kill manually.